Actions and Detail Panel

-Crisis in the reign of Mary I: how far can Mary I’s reign be considered a time of crisis?- In this exciting session, students work with original Tudor State Papers and consider what is meant by the term ‘crisis’.
+Crisis in the reign of Mary I: how far can Mary I’s reign be considered a time of crisis? - In this exciting session, students work with original Tudor State Papers and consider what is meant by the term ‘crisis’.
 How far can this notion be measured during Mary’s reign?
 This session can be combined with a visit to Hampton Court Palace, where students take on the role of Mary’s councillors and put their concerns to the Queen in person.
-Please note this because this is a combined session with Hampton Court Palace, a fee is payable: £11 per student (minimum £187) for the afternoon session at Hampton Court Palace and available on 3 and 24 March 2017, 9 June 2017.
+Please note because this is a combined session with Hampton Court Palace, a fee is payable: £11 per student (minimum £187) for the afternoon session at Hampton Court Palace and available on 3 and 24 March 2017, 9 June 2017.

 Dissolution of the monasteries: how far was money the motivating factor in the dissolution of the monasteries? - In this fascinating session, students will examine records produced during the reign of Henry VIII to investigate the underlying motivations behind the dissolution of the monasteries.
 What types of crime were the commissioners recording in their so called ‘black book’, and why did so many abbots submit their monasteries ‘willingly’ to the king?